 Granted consent by Council’s Notice of Determination, or

-Which is “Exempt Development” under the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 or other NSW or Council planning instrument.
+Which is “Exempt Development” under State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 or other NSW or Council environmental planning instrument.

-16.7 Emergency Procedures
+Emergency Procedures

-16.7.1 Instructions concerning procedures to be adopted in the event of an emergency shall be clearly displayed on the premises for both public and staff information at all times to the satisfaction of Council.
+7.17 Instructions concerning procedures to be adopted in the event of an emergency shall be clearly displayed on the premises for both public and staff information at all times to the satisfaction of Council.